by Alicia Pimental

 In addition, certain algae can also produce harmful chemicals that are toxic to humans, wildlife and aquatic life.
-Fortunately, of the more than 700 species of algae in Chesapeake Bay, less than two percent of them are believed to have the ability to produce toxic substances.
+Fortunately, of the more than 700 species of algae in Chesapeake Bay, less than 2% of them are believed to have the ability to produce toxic substances.

-HABs are primarily fueled by excess nutrients (nitrogen and phosphorous) in area waterways, which come from agriculture, air deposition, septic systems and sewage treatment plants, and runoff from lawns, gardens and paved surfaces.
+HABs are primarily fueled by excess nutrients (nitrogen and phosphorous) in area waterways, which come from agriculture, air pollution, septic systems and sewage treatment plants, and stormwater runoff from lawns, gardens and paved surfaces.

 While phytoplankton form the base of the food chain, the amount of nutrients now entering the Bay is overwhelming the system.
 Oysters and other filter feeders can't consume all the phytoplankton in the water.
 Unconsumed phytoplankton sink to the bottom of the Bay and are decomposed by bacteria in a process that depletes the water of oxygen.
 Decomposing phytoplankton, combined with high summer water temperatures, can cause large swaths of the deepest parts of the Bay's mainstem to have little or no oxygen to support fish, crabs and other marine life.